alexfoxy/juicr.js/README.md

 ![juicr.js](https://i.imgur.com/9GUDkeH.png?1)

-A simple (and tiny ~1kb) redux inspired reducer for handling state, actions, reactions etc. Works well with React.js & React Native but can be combined with any front end library, or even vanilla JS template literals.
+A simple (and tiny ~1kb) redux inspired reducer for handling state changes.
+Works well with React.js & React Native but can be combined with any front end library, or even vanilla JS template literals.

 ### Why?
 I liked the redux pattern but the amount of boiler plate seemed overkill, especially for smaller projects.